Activator Industry Mentors

 Check out the short video here to hear about the program from students first-hand.

-What is the ultimate goal of Activate?
+What is the ultimate goal of the Challenge?

 Every school is encouraged to hold their own showcase event with students pitching and/or exhibiting their ideas in a ‘shark tank’ or market style setting.
 This is an inspiring and energising way to celebrate and showcase students’ hard work and accomplishments during the program.

-Students all have the opportunity to apply for the Future Anything National Finals.
+Students all have the opportunity to apply for the Future Anything Finals.
 Check out past pitches here.

 What does an Activator do?

-· Spending time 121 or with groups of Activate students listening to their business ideas, asking questions and providing constructive feedback to help them improve their idea or pivot their thinking (NB this is generally the most popular type of Activator/school engagement)
+· Spending time 121 or with groups of Challenge students listening to their business ideas, asking questions and providing constructive feedback to help them improve their idea or pivot their thinking (NB this is generally the most popular type of Activator/school engagement)

 · Acting as a judge at a school’s ‘shark tank’ style pitch event and showcase